 UVM’s commitment to energy conservation and climate action is driving ongoing efforts to green the University’s fleet.

 UVM has already taken several steps to decrease the use of petroleum-based fuels on campus.
 In 2009, UVM Transportation and Parking Services (TPS) replaced their 9 diesel buses with buses powered with compressed natural gas (CNG).
-In 2017 TPS acquired the fleets’ first electric plug-in cars, an all-electric Mitsubishi MiEV for the enforcement fleet and the all-electric Nissan Leaf as an employee-pool car.
+In 2017 TPS acquired the fleet's first electric plug-in cars: an all-electric Mitsubishi MiEV for enforcement staff and an all-electric Nissan Leaf as an employee-pool car.
 These cars illustrate the first steps UVM has taken to electrify the campus fleet.

 Pre-Approved Replacement Fleet Vehicles (subject to change as data updates)

 |Combined Range/Fuel Economy|

 |SUV||120 MPGe, 258 mile all-electric range||2020 Kia Niro FE||50 MPG|

 |Pickup Truck||2020 Ford F-150|

 Plug-In Electric Vehicle Rebate – Burlington Electric Department (BED)